pippim/pippim.github.io/programs/mserve.md

 # Locations

+When you start **mserve**, or open and play a different location, music resumes playing where it left off.
+If music was paused, it is paused at the the same song position when **mserve** ended.

+***Locations*** are the heart of controlling **mserve**.  *Locations* keep track of where music is stored.

+In addition to tracking music on local storage, *Locations* can access music stored on a File Server or a Mobile Phone.

+---

 Here is a sample *Edit Location* window with a location highlighted in green.

 {% include image.html src="/assets/img/mserve/mserve Edit Location.png"